Minimax Rates for High-Dimensional Random Tessellation Forests: Proofs

-These rates follow from the following bias-variance decomposition of the risk of a tree estimator that is presented in \cite{arlot2014analysis}.
-A subtle difference between their setting and ours is that they assume the partition is a finite partitioning of $[0,1]^d$, and here we consider the partition to be a stationary STIT tessellation on $\RR^d$ which we view through the compact window defined by the support of $\mu$.
+The above results follow from the following bias-variance decomposition of the risk of a tree estimator presented by \cite{arlot2014analysis}.
+A subtle difference between their setting and ours is that they view the partition as a finite partitioning of $[0,1]^d$, and here we consider the partition to be a stationary STIT tessellation on $\RR^d$ which we view through the compact and convex window $W$ that contains the support of $\mu$.
 First, let $Z_x^{\lambda}$ denote the cell of $\mathcal{P}(\lambda)$ that contains the vector $x \in \RR^d$, and define

 Conditioned on $\mathcal{P}(\lambda)$, this is the orthogonal projection of $f \in L^2(W, \mu)$ onto the subspace of functions that are constant within the cells of $\mathcal{P}(\lambda) \cap W$.